- Home »

 A. Yes.
-Motus will still work if your device is in battery saving mode, but it is not recommended to use it in this mode, as it can slightly decrease the accuracy of the device’s GPS readings.
+Motus will still work if your device is in battery saving mode, but it is not recommended to use it in this mode, as it can slightly decrease the accuracy of the mileage tracker, which depends on GPS readings.

 A. Nope!
 With version 2.0, your trips will be added while the app is in the background.

 A. A red line indicates that the route was tracked using GPS.
 A blue line indicates that there was a GPS signal loss for over one mile, and we have filled in the gap using the most likely “optimal” route.
 A gap in GPS signal can occur from things such as going into a tunnel, driving in mountainous regions, if the phone is in the glove box of a car, etc.